jissjames322/Beginner-Level-Machines/Kioprtix/README.md

 Nmap done: 1 IP address (1 host up) scanned in 95.76 seconds

 ```
+- mod_ssl
+- Samba

- we can see that there is a Apache running on port 80 check it out
+we can see that there is a Apache running on port 80 check it out on the browser

     http://192.168.57.4